JokuJojo/cart-253/Topics/Jams/Mod Jam/frogfrogfrog (2)/frogfrogfrog/README.md

 Includes:
 - Frog gets fatter every fly eaten
 - 2 Ending scenes
-- A love Interest and Story
+- A love Interest and a Story
 - Countdown
+- More fly movement
-- Sound
+- Sound/music

 The goal isn't to be be an educative game, but more of a fun rhyme with some slight brainrot/meme language.